 * Breastfeeding Support

 * Learn about the more than 20 types of Doula Professionals

 * Learning for each module is enhanced with written assignments, reading summaries, practicals in wellness therapies, prenatal, birth and postpartum volunteer services.

 Each year at A Life Of Peace Wellness Education Institute, we have two options for gaining certification as a Holistic Doula.
 You are welcome to attend one of our 7 Day international retreats in Ghana, West Africa where we work diligently in learning both theory and hands on practices for prenatal, birth and postpartum services starting on a Friday evening and concluding Monday morning.
 The annual retreat includes lodging for out of town attendees, two meals (breakfast and lunch) and some time to relax and explore Ghana is included.
 Students will fully complete their training practical as a volunteer doula at one of our local maternity clinic.

-If you require distant learning, we also have an online course every year.
-For two consecutive weekends we meet on Saturday and Sunday in the online classroom.
-These four days of six hours of multimedia experiences bring the doula profession to life in this easy learning atmosphere.
+If you require distant learning, we also have an online course.
+These four days of multimedia experiences bring the doula profession to life in this easy learning atmosphere.
 The curriculum is identical to the in person classes and hands on learning assignments are given to online students for additional practice with your Holistic Doula Home Training Kit.

 April 16-19 * Online (Class registration is closed)